How Professional Lighting Reveals Paintings, Protects Value, and Drives Sales?

 • Thoughtful aiming

-When glare is controlled, viewers can approach paintings comfortably and engage fully with the surface.
+When glare is controlled, viewers can approach paintings comfortably and engage fully with the surface — a key goal of art lighting techniques for paintings.

 Consistency across painting displays